 Focus your Strategies section on the kinase search and click Add Step.
-For the second search choose Identify Genes based on Protein Features, Predicted Signal Peptide
+Navigate the Add Step popup to the Predicted Signal Peptide search.
+Choose intersect and click Run Step.

 - How did you combine the search results? - How many kinases are predicted to have a signal peptide?